valory-xyz/mech-client/README.md

   --help     Show this message and exit.

 Commands:
-  interact        Interact with a mech specifying a prompt and tool. prompt-to-ipfs  Upload a prompt and tool to IPFS as metadata. push-to-ipfs    Upload a file to IPFS. to-png          Convert a stability AI API's diffusion model output...
+  interact         Interact with a mech specifying a prompt and tool. prompt-to-ipfs   Upload a prompt and tool to IPFS as metadata. push-to-ipfs     Upload a file to IPFS. to-png           Convert a stability AI API's diffusion model output. tools-for-agents List tools available for all agents or a specific agent. tool-description Get the description of a specific tool. tool_io_schema   Get the input/output schema of a specific tool.

  ```

 ### Set up the EOA and private key